 2021-2022 STANLEY CUP CHAMPION (ODDS FROM BETONLINE.AG AS OF JULY 22, 2021)

 Edmonton Oilers +2500 Montreal Canadiens +2500 Pittsburgh Penguins +2500 Seattle Kraken +2500 St. Louis Blues +2800 Washington Capitals +2800 Dallas Stars +3300 Philadelphia Flyers +3300 Nashville Predators +4000 Winnipeg Jets +4000 Calgary Flames +5000 Chicago Blackhawks +5000 Vancouver Canucks +5000 Los Angeles Kings +6600 Arizona Coyotes +7500 Ottawa Senators +8000 San Jose Sharks +8000 Anaheim Ducks +10000 Buffalo Sabres +10000 Columbus Blue Jackets +10000 Detroit Red Wings +10000 New Jersey Devils +10000

-From Betfred Sports in Colorado, where Seattle is one of four teams at +5000 ahead of 11 established franchises:
+From Betfred Sports in Colorado, where Seattle is still at +5000 but now ahead of 13 established franchises:

-This demonstrates that futures prices can vary widely from book to book depending on what their balance sheets look like.
+Future prices can vary widely from book to book depending on what their balance sheets look like.
 This is particularly true for the ‘middle of the pack’ teams.
 There are several things going on with the Kraken and their support in the marketplace.
 There are likely some bettors wanting to take a flyer on the expansion teams based on what happened with Vegas in 2017-2018.
 There are also obviously some sportsbooks who are going to make certain that they aren’t facing a potential 7 or 8 figure liability like they were during the Golden Knights’ run to the Stanley Cup Finals.
 At any rate, there’s definitely more optimism in Seattle now than prior to the expansion draft.